timotheonbjr/news/Documentation/QuickStart/CreateRecords.rst

 Create news records
 ===================

-Before any news record can be shown in the frontend those need to be created.
+Before any news record can be shown in the frontend they need to be created.

 .. include:: /Images/AutomaticScreenshots/AddNewsInAdminModule.rst.txt